-The Audit Committee of the Fund is chaired by Allan Davis and includes Dave Brown and Gene Dunn.
+The Audit Committee of the Fund is chaired by Dave Brown and includes Allan Davis, Gene Dunn and Violet Konkle.
 Each member of the audit committee is independent and none receives, directly or indirectly, any compensation from the Fund other than for service as a member of the Board of Trustees and its committees, of which amounts are less than \$200,000 annually for each member.
 All members of the Audit Committee are financially literate as defined under Multilateral Instrument 51-102 - Audit Committees.